-There does not appear to be any work time or work practice information available for SLAPS for the period 1959-1962.
-There also does not appear to be available any external dose rate, radon, or dust concentration data available for SLAPS for this period.
-Thus work conditions must be inferred that are judged to be conservative based on indications in the reference; source terms or dose rates must be inferred from the data from other periods, chosen because the known sources of those other periods are comparable to or higher than those for 1959-1962.
+1959-1966.
+There also does not appear to be any external dose rate, radon, or dust concentration data available for SLAPS for this period.
+Thus work conditions must be inferred that are judged to be favorable to the claimant based on indications in the reference; source terms or dose rates must be inferred from the data from other periods, chosen because the known sources of those other periods are comparable to or higher than those for 1959-1966.